How to Check Temperature Without Thermometer

 Q. How soon after eating should you take your temperature?

 A. Always clean the thermometer before and after using it.
 You can use cool, soapy water or lotion.
 Wait a minimum of 1 hour after heavy exercise or a hot bath before measuring blood heat.
+Wait for 20 to a half-hour after smoking, eating, or drinking a hot or cold liquid.

 Q. What is the most accurate way to take your temperature?

 A. A rectal or ear temperature reading is going to be a touch above an oral reading.
 A temperature taken within the armpit is going to be a touch less than an oral reading.
+The most accurate thanks to measuring temperature, requires a rectal reading.

 Q. Which thermometer is most accurate for adults?

 A. Rectal thermometers, which go into your rear end, are the most accurate, but they can be uncomfortable.
 Armpit, ear, and forehead thermometers aren’t as accurate.
+Most doctors think an oral thermometer, which you hold under your tongue, is best.

 Conclusion

+There are several ways to check your body temperature without a thermometer.
 However, these methods are not as accurate as using a thermometer, so it’s always best to use a thermometer for an accurate reading of your body temperature.
 If you suspect that you have a fever, it’s important to seek medical attention, especially if your symptoms are severe or persist for more than a few days.

 We also have a detailed review of How to Use Non-Contact Infrared Thermometer in case if you want to check that out! and other articles.